1 2 3 4 Trustpilot 2 3 1

 Why come to us for car finance if you’re self-employed?

-Plus, you’ll have a dedicated account manager on hand to help you through the process, sort the paperwork, and speak to the dealership on your behalf.
+Plus, you’ll have a dedicated account manager on hand to help guide you through the process, so there’s nothing to worry about.

 There is no set minimum income that you need to get a car loan.
 Income is just one of the factors that lenders look at when deciding whether to approve you in principle.
 However, most lenders will run an affordability check to ensure that you’re not taking on an unsustainable level of debt.
 Affordability checks look at the amount of disposable income you have left after paying all your essential bills and the higher the amount left over, the more likely it is that you’ll be able to afford a monthly car payment.